 Instead, I’m going to teach my children that women and men are equal in value and worth.

 One way I am going to teach this to my children is through cooking.
 My husband cooks right along with me.
 We also have days where I cook and days when my husband cooks.
 Although we only have daughters right now, if ever I have sons, they’ll be cooking and cleaning right along with me, my husband, and my girls.
-This will teach them that both men and women can cook and clean, and instead of having women serve men.
+This will teach them that both men and women can cook and clean.
 It will teach them that these are simply life skills every human should possess.

 2. I hate that you’re not considered an adult until you’re married (even if you’re 30, 40, or 50 years old!).

-When I was a teenager, I remember talking to Hmong elders and the vibe I always got was, “Child, you don’t know what you’re talking about.”
+When I was a teenager, I remember talking to Hmong elders and the vibe I always got was, “You don’t know what you’re talking about child.”